-Both exams are valid and specific assessments to assess dysphagia in a patient with research showing FEES (Flexible Endoscopic Evaluation of Swallowing) to be more sensitive and specific than VFSS (Videofluoroscopic Swallow Study).
+Both exams are valid and specific assessments to assess dysphagia in a patient with research showing FEES (Flexible Endoscopic Evaluation of Swallowing) to be as sensitive and specific as VFSS (Videofluoroscopic Swallow Study).
 However, there are certain parameters where a FEES may provide more valuable information than a VFSS.

 Accommodate positioning restrictions including halos/braces, head of bed restrictions/spinal cord injuries, and contractures, which may otherwise limit the view capabilities in the radiology suite.

 No limitations on length of exam; easily assess patient endurance during a meal.

 Assess patient specific food preferences, pills, and carbonated beverages.

 Directly view the larynx and pharynx including vocal fold appearance and movement, tissue integrity including signs of reflux, and secretion management.